Take Your Climbing From Good To Great.

 What Forms Of Payment Do You Accept?

 All subscriptions must be set up with a valid credit/debit card.
-There isn’t any contract to sign.
-You can cancel at any time with a 30-day notice.
-(See below for instructions to request a cancellation or to freeze a membership.)
-There is also a $50 enrollment fee per person.
-If your subscription is canceled or terminated, you will have to pay the start-up fee again.
+There isn’t any contract to sign and you can cancel at any time.
+(See below to request a cancellation or to freeze a membership.)
+There is a $50 enrollment fee per individual or family membership.
+If your membership is canceled or terminated you will have to pay the enrollment fee again.
+A membership freeze does not incur this additional enrollment fee.
 Members of the same household may join at a discounted rate provided they can prove current residence status.
-A drivers license or current utility bill works.

 How do I cancel or put my membership on hold?